 • Publish an annual art and literary magazine with the art club.

-• Continue to work with Advancement staff on promoting the arts at our school including the talents of our students and staff.
-Past opportunities have included creating the school Christmas card, creating the cover of VITA, displaying artwork on the inside back cover of VITA (school’s magazine) and on the Heritage Day T-shirt, etc. (Heritage day is like a school spirit day.) √
+• Continue to work with Advancement staff on promoting the arts at our school, including the talents of our students and staff.
+Past opportunities have included creating the school Christmas card, designing the cover of VITA, and displaying artwork on the inside back cover of VITA (the school’s magazine), as well as on the Heritage Day T-shirt (Heritage Day is like a school spirit day).

 • Mentor our newly hired art teacher as much as she desires and needs.

-• Startup the school gallery again with the new art teacher.
+• Restart the school gallery again with the new art teacher.

 1. Professional Development: